Arts education in DC Public Schools cultivates students’ ability to create and empowers them to use their voice with courage.

 DC Keys – a collaboration with Washington Performing Arts and launched in 2017, DC Keys is an instructional model that places the keyboard as the central instrument of instruction in DCPS music classrooms.

-DCPS Honors Ensembles – a collaboration with Washington Performing Arts, George Mason University, The Washington Chorus, and The Air National Guard Band that brings top performing students together to create a yearly themed concert on a transformational topic.
+DCPS Honors Ensembles – a collaboration with Washington Performing Arts, The Washington Chorus, and The Children’s Chorus of Washington that brings top performing students together to create a yearly themed concert on a transformational topic.

 DCPS Music & Performing Arts Festival – a collaboration with the John F. Kennedy Center for the Performing Arts that provides any DCPS ensemble the opportunity to perform at the Kennedy Center for peers, friends, family, and adjudicators